 In 2019, Ceragon introduced the market-first "disaggregated wireless transport" architecture, which allows operators to significantly simplify 5G network deployment and maintenance, as well as reduce capital and operating expenses.

-Ceragon is currently investing in a new chipset which incorporates 8-cores (Octa-core) in a chipset, expected to be available in 2022, offering industry-leading performance and capacity.
+Ceragon is currently investing in a new chipset which incorporates multi-cores in a chipset, expected to be available at the beginning of 2024, offering industry-leading performance and capacity.

 Industry Background